Plugging Leaks in Fault-Tolerant Quantum Computation and Verification: Introduction

 Our solution to combat imperfections is then constructed in two broad steps by taking advantage of the composability of previous SDQC protocols (mostly~\cite{LMKO21verifying,KKLM22unifying,KKLM23asymmetric}).
 To this end, we start by recognizing that the robustness and security issues that we aim to address are linked to imperfections on the Verifier's side only.
 For the Prover's side, known protocols already provide security for arbitrary malicious adversaries ---~hence, against noisy ones~--- and robustness can always be dealt with by the Prover performing a standard fault-tolerant quantum computation.
 The immediate consequence is that we can focus on the problem of achieving robust and secure \emph{Remote State Preparation} (RSP) as it is only during the construction of this resource used by the SDQC protocol that the Verifier might manipulate quantum states.
 Once this is achieved, the second easy step is to recombine all the errors of the subprotocols with that of the main protocol.
 We apply this methodology to two subprotocols for constructing RSP resources, hence obtaining two protocols for SDQC with an imperfect Verifier.

-The first one deals with a simplified imperfection model where the operations on the Verifier's side are always perfect but stochastically leak the value of their classical (secret) control bits.
+Our first SDQC protocol deals with a simplified imperfection model where the operations on the Verifier's side are always perfect but stochastically leak the value of their classical (secret) control bits.
 This model is simpler but nonetheless corresponds to leakage in physical systems such as photonic Verifiers.
 The practical interest of our solution lies in the absence of physical overhead on the Verifier's side besides repeating the same sort of operations than if it was performing an insecure protocol.
 All of the overhead is taken care of by the possibly malicious Prover.
 This makes it an appealing setup for the near(er) term where very limited cheap Verifiers are envisioned.
 In addition, it also shows how to remove secret dependent stochastic noise which can be useful in other contexts.
 It does however impose a trade-off between the length of the computation and the security level that can be achieved as soon as the Verifier's actions are not perfect.
+The protocol for generating near-perfect states in the $\X-\Y$ plane form leaky ones is informally described in Protocol~\ref{proto:state_prep_informal}, assuming that a party called the Sender wants to send a state $\ket{+_theta} = \frac{1}{\sqrt{2}}(\ket{0} + e^{i\theta}\ket{1})$ to another called the Receiver.